evanpurkhiser/CS-Six-Degrees-of-Wikipedia/doc/report/report.md

 memory.
 However, parallelizing the BFS algorithm ended in failure.
 While the algorithm certainly did work in parallel, it turned out to be slower due to the OpenMP overhead.

+\pagebreak

+# Exam Questions

+ 1. What is the name of the idea of connections between any two entities?
+This idea can be applied to Wikipedia.
+A: six degrees of separation.

+ 2. Does Wikipedia offer a simple way to extract a link graph between articles?
+	A: Yes they offer a database dump of page titles.
+Alternatively, no the offered file doesent contain enough information to be able to simply extract the graph.

+ 3. Can openmp be used to improve bfs search time?
+A: No, the critical section overhead is too high.